Oaks Healthcare Appointment system

 Please contact the surgery between these times on the days your GP is available.

 For routine enquiries, arrange a blood test or to book an appointment with a member of our nursing team, please phone after 11.00am Monday – Friday.

 Please click on the following link to see when your GP is on duty.

 If you have an urgent medical problem that cannot wait until your own GP is next scheduled to be on duty, please call the surgery before 10.00am for further guidance and advice.
 If you have a life threatening emergency then please contact the emergency services on 999

 You can now book pre-bookable appointments via our Online Services.
 Please ask at reception for details and a personal pin number (ID will be required and patients must be aged 16 and over).

-Our practice nurses also operate an open appointment system but do have booked appointments available for heart disease, respiratory disease, diabetes, travel, cytology, ECGs and leg ulcer dressings.
+Our practice nurses have booked appointments available for heart disease, respiratory disease, diabetes, travel, cytology, ECGs and leg ulcer dressings.
 Please contact the surgery to book an appointment.
 Blood test appointments can be booked via patient access

 Medicals and postnatals are by appointment only.

 Patients are requested to telephone before 10.00am if a visit is required that day.
 Emergency visits only will be arranged after that time.
 Please give the receptionist as much information as possible to enable the doctor to allocate priority to house calls.
 Do remember that several patients can be seen in the surgery in the time it takes to do a home visit.

 If you require urgent medical assistance which cannot wait until the surgery re-opens, Click here to access NHS 111 online (for people aged 5 and over only) or call 111 to speak to a staff member.